annnnd THIS is how I’ll be rocking it ONLY on FULLMOON BIKERIDES

 (no way I’d ride with a megaphone behind me all the time)

 I gotta admit, I’ve only ridden aluminum bikes and the State Bicycle Co.
 Contender is my first steel bike.
 Right off the bat, I could not believe how cushy the ride was.
 The comfort of the steel frame is undeniable.
 I totally get it now when people say, “Steel is real.”
 Compared with aluminum frames, this bike almost felt like it had a bit of suspension.

 The Contender is a blank canvas.
 I left the bike completely stock for about a week or so and rode it all around San Diego.
 After a few days, I switched some parts to make it my own, and I was absolutely blown away.
 The minor changes I made were Hold Fast straps to Fly Bikes Pedals, ThickSlick tires, and Profile Design bullhorn bars.
-The major changes I made were a suicide brake lever ( more a cop deterrent than anything ), and a megaphone to help my little voice guide all the AWLF’s behind me on FULLMOON BIKERIDES.
+The major changes I made were a suicide lever, and a megaphone to help my little voice guide all the AWLF’s behind me on FULLMOON BIKERIDES.
 Yes, the megaphone totally effects my handling, but the brake helps out a bit and it all makes me ride at a pace that everyone and everybike can enjoy.

 All in all, you really can’t go wrong with the Contender (MSRP $649).
 I’d recommend this chariot to anyone looking for a sturdy fixed gear that won’t break the bank.
 All the components are top notch (sealed everything + carbon fiber fork) but easily upgradeable to anything you want.
 This bike would make a great daily cruiser or even a decent track bike.
 It’s all up to you and your style.

 If you’re in the market for a fresh build, cruise over to State Bicycle Co. to check out all the specs of this great complete.

 So I’ve had this bike for a year now.
 I still can ONLY speak the utmost highest of this whip.